 Being on the right speed helps you and everyone on the road, use signage and hand signalling wherever necessary.
-The speed is the one which is for the adventure bikers on road, be at optimum pace, you aren’t running a race.
+The speed is the one which is for the bikers on road, be at optimum pace, you aren’t running a race.

 If you are an early starter, please keep yourself on the move and pace up in phases.
 Be mindful of lanes and pedestrians on the road.

 This is a bit psychological, in a way, increase distances and speed in a step by step manner.
 Take time to get used to the roads, the traffic and people as you start off.
 It should not be that you take a big bite not able to chew.
 This is because it affects you mentally and physically could be tiring.
 The physical strain could be little high if you go that extra mile without getting prepared over long run.

 It helps being in a group, you get to learn and unlearn a lot with the bikers around.
 It gets you on the habit and makes you confident, and it helps to be a part of the group and you could change positions and keep pace and do things together.
 Take professional advice if you are keen to take up long distances.
 Don’t go by your gut feel.
 Prepare mentally and physically for such tasks.